code-troopers/android-betterpickers/README.md

 If you've fixed a bug or have a feature you've added, just create a pull request.

 If you've found a bug, want a new feature, or have other questions, [file an issue][10].
-I'll try to answer as soon as I find the time.
+We will try to answer as soon as possible.

 Credits
 =======

+Thanks to [Derek Brameyer][15] for the initial version.

 Thanks to [JakeWharton][11] for his work on [ViewPagerIndicator][9].

 Thanks to [OAK][12] and [WillowTree Apps][13] for Maven assistance and possible future improvements.

+Thanks to all contributors !

 License
 =======

-    Copyright 2013 Derek Brameyer
+    Copyright 2013 Derek Brameyer, Code-Troopers

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.